mawrkus/pull-request-review-guide/README.md

 Many replies to a comment might be the symptom of miscommunication, misunderstanding or lack of knowledge.
 They can create a lot of noise for everyone participating in the review.

-Should it be the case, offer to talk in person to clarify the topic under discussion, to agree on the solution and/or to pair on any changes suggested.
+Should it be the case, offer to talk in person to clarify the topic under discussion, to agree on a solution and/or to pair on any changes suggested.

 Once done, post a concise comment to summarize the conversation and to share the agreement with everyone.